 The quality of ticking effects a duvet’s insulating power, durability, and softness.
 As such, it is important to understand what ticking is, the different ways it can be woven, and how we measure its quality in order for you to determine the best duvet for you.
 Continue reading to learn more about how ticking is made and how it impacts your sleep experience.

 The quality of cotton is indicated by its cotton count or Ne value (Ne refers specifically to the English unit of measurement for the cotton count).
-A Ne value of 1 means that in every one pound of yarn, there are 840 yards of yarn length.
-The finest fabrics are strong and tight, which is indicated by a higher Ne value.
+An Ne value of 1 means that there are 840 yards of yarn in every pound; as the Ne value increases, the number of yards per pound of yarn increases proportionally.
+A high Ne value corresponds to a strong and tight fabric.
 Ne 30 is the minimum quality of ticking for down duvets.
 At Downduvet.co.uk, we only offer duvets with ticking of Ne 40 or higher.
 Recently there has been an increase in Ne values at the upper end of the market, with duvets being made with values of up to Ne 155.

-In simpler terms, a higher Ne value means that the duvet drapes better over your body, reducing the gaps between your body and the duvet.
-A lower Ne value means that the duvet is more rigid and therefore does not fall so flush around the body, causing more air pockets around you which forces the body to produce more heat.
+A duvet with a higher Ne value drapes better over your body, reducing the spaces between your body and the duvet.
+A duvet with a lower Ne value is more rigid and therefore does not fall so snugly around the body, creating more pockets of air around you which force the body to produce more heat.

 German Terms, English Measurements

 Below is a conversion table demonstrating the equivalence of English and German terms for different kinds of ticking and their respective Ne values.

 |Superior batiste||Feinster Mako-Batist||150|

 Varieties of Ticking

 There are several methods of weaving cotton into ticking.
 These methods can affect a duvet’s overall weight, feel, warmth, and ventilation.